ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_custom/Merging_fonts.md

 ## To merge fonts...

-1Select Start > Programs > MS-DOS Prompt.
+1. Select Start > Programs > MS-DOS Prompt.

-2When the command prompt appears, change to the BIN directory of your EmbroideryStudio installation.
+2. When the command prompt appears, change to the BIN directory of your EmbroideryStudio installation.
 This is usually:

 C:\\Program Files\\Wilcom\\EmbroideryStudio_e4.5\\BIN

-3Choose whether to automatically overwrite or receive prompt.
+3. Choose whether to automatically overwrite or receive prompt.

 - To automatically overwrite the letters in the first file with letters of the same name from the other file(s), type: